xSanYay/Stock_Seismo/README.md

 # This is a python program for the custom stock market watchlist!
-To implement it yourself, please feel free to contact me
+For any help, please feel free to contact me!

 ## Technologies Used